qiogle/qiogle.github.io/tools-and-procedures.md

 ### Other stuff

 + [Service recovery paradox][13]: When a very positive service recovery causes a level of customer satisfaction greater than that expected if no service failure had happened.
++ Proactive vs reactive conversations: (reactive) what can we help you with today? (proactive) are you looking for help with purchasing a chair?
+Data comes from
+Linking customer with recorded website activity

 ## Language